 I don't!
 I've been struggling with this very exact situation.

 Often your pictures capture the vibe of a party.
 Do you have time to enjoy the party even though you’re taking pictures?

 Sometimes I do and sometimes I don't.
 There's times that I can't wait to go home from a job and sleep with all my stuffed animals.
 But, of course, there are times that I don't sleep for a couple of days.

-What was the last record, you fell in love with?
+What was the last record that you fell in love with?

 What’s your favourite place in Toronto?

 If you could go back in time to explore a certain era, which one would it be?

 I would definitely want to be a young adult during the 70's and 90's.